 What impact has the growth in mobile search had on international campaigns?

-From a purely selfish, resources-based perspective, it’s adding much more work for campaign managers because you have to duplicate campaigns; 1 campaign may become 3 or 4 or 5 depending on what you’re trying to do.
+From a purely selfish, resources-based perspective, it is adding much more work for campaign managers because you have to duplicate campaigns; one campaign may become three, four or five depending on what you are trying to do.

 The other big issue is where maybe certain shortcuts like setting up mirror campaigns on numerous markets were something you could get away with, different markets have different device mixes and behaviours so you need to expand into multi-screen intelligently.